JanSnieg/ModelowanieFizyczne/README.md

     }
 }
 ```
-Here I'm just changing green color in RGB, becouse if g is smaller particle will become more and more redish and if it is red secound method will do fade out.
+Here I'm just changing green color in RGB, because if g is smaller particle will become more and more redish and if it's red secound method will do fading out.
 ```
 void Particle2D::fadeOut()
 {